The Space Cadet Science Fiction Review is looking for sophisticated, compelling science fiction writing and artwork.

 - You may submit up to four poems.

 This category is for any work of science fiction that is 1,000 words or less.
 As you well know, the various and overlapping word limits, interchangeability of definitions and names and the submission guidelines unique to each publication for work in this category creates a positively fluid and bewildering literary landscape to negotiate.
 Call it flash fiction, sudden fiction, short-short story, immediate fiction, microfiction, microstory, microflash, nanotale, postcard fiction, napkin fiction, dribble, drabble, minisaga, the 280-character story, twitterature, the six-word story or any other name that fevered minds might ferment; call it six words, 50 words, 280-characters (supposedly about 55 words if using average length words), 100 words, 300 words, 400 words, 500 words, 750 words and 1,000 words (with some definitions and publications ranging up to 1,500 words and even 2,000 words in the extreme) — it is all flash fiction to us and is 1,000 words or less for this publication.
 All of this to say that we are striving for simplicity.

-- You may submit two works that are under 500 words each.
+- You may submit two works of flash fiction.

 Science Fiction Short Story